-In 1994 Rick chose to leave academia and enter ministry.
-He attended Perkins School of Theology in Dallas, was consecrated and then ordained as a United Methodist minister in 1996 and 1999, and joined the staff of Pollard United Methodist Church in Tyler, Texas, where he served as Associate Pastor of Christian Learning and Discipleship.
+In 1994 Rick left academia, attended Perkins School of Theology in Dallas, was consecrated and then ordained as a United Methodist minister in 1996 and 1999, and joined the staff of Pollard United Methodist Church in Tyler, Texas, where he served as Associate Pastor of Christian Learning and Discipleship.

 Rick had big questions about the future of Christianity; this led him to earn a Doctor of Ministry degree in Postmodern Church Leadership from Drew University in 2001.
-He traveled all over the country and met many odd and interesting people doing important work in helping Christianity evolve for the 21st century.
+He traveled all over the country and met many interesting people doing important work in helping Christianity evolve in the 21st century.

 In August 2001, Rick joined the staff of Riverbend Church in Austin, Texas, as Pastor of Discipleship.
 During his three years there, he and his family met many beautiful people, learned a lot, and fell in love with Austin, an city full of spiritual seekers and strange, beautiful things.

 In 2003, Relevant Press published Rick’s book Wrestling With God*, his exploration of what he calls the ‘untidy spiritual journey.’
 WWG was endorsed by leaders and thinkers in many circles of the emerging-church conversation and was on borders.com‘s list of the 10 best books on spirituality and religion of 2004.

 In summer 2004, Rick began leadership of Journey Imperfect Faith Community, an experimental independent faith community in Austin which has at its heart the idea that a group of people can grow closer to God and to one another as they serve God together.
 Journeyers are chaos-friendly and loving, and brave in how they follow Jesus.